Publications Europe

 Current status and future prospects for taking further account of nature and resilience

-• Economic players would take advantage to rely on science-based frameworks to assess the risks and the opportunities in order to elaborate policies that both increase innovation and strengthen the competitiveness and resilience of business models.
+Economic players would take advantage to further consider the latest science insights regarding climate issues and natural resource constraints to assess the risks and the opportunities, in order to elaborate policies that strengthen innovation, the competitiveness and resilience of business models.
+The integration and appropriation of scientific expertise is a strategic challenge through organisations.

-• Private and public players have mobilised to develop various methodologies that offer complementary perspectives of climate alignment assessments.
+Private and public players have mobilised to develop various methodologies that offer complementary perspectives of climate alignment.
 Methodologies contribute to guide capital allocation, financing and investment decisions within the economy and incentivise company and sectoral transition.
 They provide general guidance on how to assess climate performance and/or are more practical since they are based on qualitative or quantitative data.
-They derive pathways distributing the reduction of the carbon budget over time, from climate change mitigation scenarios consistent with the Paris Agreement goals, to define targets, measure progress, and design strategic plans accordingly.
+They derive pathways distributing the reduction of the carbon budget over time, from climate change mitigation scenarios consistent with the Paris Agreement goals, to define targets, measure progress and design strategic plans accordingly.

 This paper provides decision-makers with an overview of the current state of thinking on alignment methodologies, avenues for improvement and targeted actions towards achieving a sustainable.
-It recommends that economic players and methodology providers explore the wider opportunities that arise from having greater consistency between their approaches to climate and nature to define consistent and resilient strategies:
+It recommends that economic players and methodology providers explore the wider opportunities that arise from having greater consistency between their approaches to climate and nature, in order to define greater consistent and resilient strategies:

-1. Alignment methodologies have broadened their approach from assessing the alignment of emissions and activities to that of transition plans, with an emphasis on financing emissions reduction rather than financed emissions reductions.
+1. Alignment methodologies have broadened their approach from assessing the alignment of greenhouse gas (GHG) emissions and activities to that of transition plans, with an emphasis on financing those emissions reduction rather than financed emissions reductions.

-2. This evolution towards the assessment of transition plans enables a multidimensional approach, which represents an opportunity to take further account of natural resources and adaptation upstream, for greater resilience of alignment strategies.
+2. This evolution towards the assessment of transition plans relying on a multidimensional approach represents an opportunity to take greater account of natural resource constraints and adaptation upstream, with a view to making alignment strategies more resilient.

 4. Progress in better capturing decarbonisation efforts and real-world impacts should also be monitored.

-5. A range of complex methodological choices and assumptions of methodologies that influences the alignment results for a financial asset or economic player should further progress.
+5. Similarly, a range of complex methodological choices and assumptions of methodologies that influences the alignment results for a financial asset or economic player could further progress.

 6. Methodology designers should provide greater transparency, comparability, interoperability and relative convergence on best practice.

-7. Economic players and methodology providers should consider the latest scientific developments to guide strategies and increase synergies for greater co-benefits and resilience, key issues for future competitiveness.
+7. Beyond, economic players and methodology providers could consider further the latest scientific developments to guide strategies and increase synergies for greater co-benefits and resilience, key issues for future competitiveness.

 Further transforming business models in the private sector Download